git-emran/git-emran/README.md

-# Hi 👋, I'm a Full-stack Developer and Designer
+# 🥸Engineer and Designer

-I'm a passionate programmer who loves the design side of things.
-I enjoy building beautiful, performant, and scalable applications from frontend to backend.
+I am passionate about programming and design.
+Why?
+I am an artist by nature, abstraction always attract me.
+How do I enjoy programming and design ?
+Well I create all the things I can imagine.
+I enjoy the process first then the fruits of my labor.

 <p align="center"><img src="/github-metrics.svg" alt="Metrics" width="400"></p>
 <p align="center"><img src="metrics.plugin.isocalendar.fullyear.svg" alt="Full-year Calendar" width="400"></p>